nessita/configglue/doc/ref/schemas/options.rst

     *Optional*.

-    Any not explicitelly defined attributes will be parsed as being of this type.
+    Any not explicitly defined attributes will be parsed as being of this type.
 This should be an instance of a subclass of :class:`~configglue.pyschema.schema.ConfigOption`.